rrolf/rrolf.github.io/sponsors.md

 ---
-title: Opencast Sponsors
+title: "Opencast Sponsors"
-description: Opencast as an Open Source product lives on the support of its community.
+description: "Opencast as an Open Source product lives on the support of its community.
 We’re grateful to every committer, contributor and community member providing feedback.
-And to our sponsors:
+And to our sponsors!"
 ---

 <img class="feature-image-left" src="http://www.opencast.org/wp-content/uploads/2017/06/Wolfvision-sponsor_gross.jpg">